-Baroque theatres used to be found all over Europe, but the dangerous practice of using candles to light them and fireworks on a regular basis meant that nearly all of them have now burnt down.
+Baroque theatres used to be found all over Europe, but the dangerous practice of using candles to light them and fireworks regularly meant that nearly all of them have now burnt down.
 The only two remaining and open to tourists are Drottningholm Palace in Stockholm and this one, located in Krumlov Castle.
-The tour of this theatre lasts for 40 minutes and you’ll be able to sit in the theatre, before then being shown the different pieces of machinery under the stage that made the shows possible – fireworks were let off so that the audience could not see, therefore allowing quick scene changes.
+The tour of this theatre lasts for 40 minutes, and you’ll be able to sit in the theatre, before then being shown the different pieces of machinery under the stage that made the shows possible – fireworks were let off so that the audience could not see, therefore allowing quick scene changes.

 There are only five English tours every day, and this is because the theatre needs to be protected from too many people trampling over its floors.
 These tours have a maximum of 20 people and need to be booked in advance, as they are very popular.
 If you don’t speak Czech, only go if you can get onto an English tour, as the Czech tour will be confusing to those not speaking the language.

 A tour of the theatre costs 300 CZK plus a 10 CZK reservation fee for the English tour (250 CZK + 10 CZK for the Czech tour).
-The theatre is open for Tuesday to Sunday from May through to October and the English tours begin at 10am, 11am, 1pm, 2pm and 3pm.
-You should buy your ticket at the ticket office in the castle, or by calling the theatre directly.
+The theatre is open from Tuesday to Sunday from May through to October, and the English tours begin at 10 am, 11 am, 1 pm, 2 pm and 3 pm.
+You should buy your ticket at the ticket office in the castle or directly call the theatre.

-Castle Gardens (Zámecká Zahrada).
-The garden at the castle dates back to the 17th century and is one of the defining features of the whole complex.
+The garden at the castle dates back to the 17th century and is one of the complex’s defining features.
 It is 2,300 feet long and split into two distinct parts: the lower part is symmetrical and based on the French style, while the upper part is rougher and based on the English style.

-Jesuit College – constructed in 1588, situated on Horní street, with its’ picturesque painted and sgraffitoed eaves.
-Egon Schiele, the expressionist painter from Austria (1890 to 1918) arrived in Český Krumlov to live in 1911, where he stayed in a cold hovel, producing many stunning, enchanting works.
-During the nineteen nineties, what used to be a medieval.
+Constructed in 1588, situated on Horní street, with its’ picturesque painted and sgraffitoed eaves.
+Egon Schiele, the expressionist painter from Austria (1890 to 1918), arrived in Český Krumlov to live in 1911, where he stayed in a cold hovel, producing many stunning, enchanting works.
+During the nineteen nineties, what used to be medieval.

-Latrán – Linked to the Inner Town by a bridge over the Vltava, Latran was once the proud home of merchants and craftsmen, all of whom worked for the castle.
-The architecture found here is breathtaking in places, with a number of Gothic and Baroque buildings, such as the Minorite Monastery, the Convent of the Poor Clares and the fantastic church.
+Linked to the Inner Town by a bridge over the Vltava, Latran was once the proud home of merchants and craftsmen, all of whom worked for the castle.
+The architecture found here is breathtaking in places, with several Gothic and Baroque buildings, such as the Minorite Monastery, the Convent of the Poor Clares and the fantastic church.
 It is also possible to see the only remaining town gate close by, named the Budejovice Gate.

-Svornost Square – This square is home to a number of different sights, but the one that you will undoubtedly notice first is the Old Town Hall, which sits in the corner and was created in the 16th by joining two large houses.
-In 1716 the Marian Plague Column was erected in the center of the square, and this was created to give thanks for the fact that the Black Death did not reach the city.
-The statue included images of Madonna and also St. Roch, who was invoked for protection against the plague sweeping Europe at the time.
+This square is home to many different sights, but the one you will undoubtedly notice first is the Old Town Hall, which sits in the corner and was created in the 16th by joining two large houses.
+In 1716 the Marian Plague Column was erected in the centre of the square, and this was created to give thanks for the fact that the Black Death did not reach the city.
+The statue included images of Madonna and St. Roch, who was invoked for protection against the plague sweeping Europe.

-Seidel Museum –Visit this photography museum to learn more about local photographer, Josef Seidel.
+Visit this photography museum to learn more about local photographer Josef Seidel.
 On display are moving retrospective images recording early 20th-century life in nearby villages.
-If the pictures do not tell you the full story you might be able to join an English-language tour.
+If the pictures do not tell you the full story, you might be able to join an English-language tour.
 Address: Linecká 272; Admission 100 CZK.
-Open: from 9am to 4pm.
+Open: from 9 am to 4 pm.